-Additionally, the racquetball PE courses taught last fall will no longer be able to be offered due to a decrease in space.
+Additionally, the racquetball PE courses taught last fall will no longer be offered due to the decrease in space.

 “It’s pretty crazy because it is such a flexible and multi-use space—racquetball, squash, spikeball, lacrosse, and just a general stretch and warm-up room used by PE classes—down to a strictly varsity space,” Platt said.

 Platt also maintained that varsity athletes are asked about their opinions and usage of athletic spaces in the form of an end of season survey, while the rest of the student body goes largely unconsulted.